Academic Expectations & Policies

 In general, the minimum passing grade for a course that is not specifically a prerequisite for another required course is D-.
 However, individual degree programs in the College may require higher minimum grades for specific terminal courses in their curricula.

 A student is permitted a maximum of three graded attempts to demonstrate sufficient proficiency in a particular subject area (such as Calculus 1, Physics 2, etc.), including attempts at CU Boulder or other collegiate institutions.
-A “W” is not considered an attempt towards demonstrating sufficient proficiency.
+For example, if you complete MATH 1300 (or took a course elsewhere that transfers in as MATH 1300), and then take APPM 1350 at CU Boulder, that counts as two attempts at Calculus 1.
 After the third unsuccessful attempt, a student may not be able to retake the course or substitute it with a course in the same subject area from CU Boulder or another institution.

 The College will apply the grade a student earned in their most recent course attempt to determine if the student meets the grade required for a pre-requisite course.
-If a student has already earned AP, IB, or transfer college credit for a course, the letter grade from a subsequent attempt of the class through CU Boulder will become part of the student’s CU cumulative GPA.
+If a student has already earned AP, IB, CLEP, or transfer college credit for a course, the letter grade from a subsequent attempt of the class through CU Boulder will become part of the student’s CU cumulative GPA.
 Students cannot retroactively claim AP or earlier earned credit for a course after a subsequent unsuccessful attempt of the class.

 The last 45 credit hours of the 128 required for the BS degree (or 120 required for the BA degree) must be earned via CU Boulder coursework only and while rostered in the College of Engineering and Applied Science.